haraka/Haraka/README.md

-Haraka can be used either as an inbound SMTP server, and is designed with good anti-spam protections in mind (see the plugins directory), or it can be used as a lightweight outbound mail server (run it on port 587 with an "auth" plugin to authenticate your users).
+Haraka can be used either as an inbound SMTP server, and is designed with good anti-spam protections in mind (see the plugins directory), or it can be used as an outbound mail server (run it on port 587 with an "auth" plugin to authenticate your users).

-What Haraka doesn't do is fully replace your mail system.
-It doesn't do mail queueing or delivery with retries.
-For that we expect you to have something like postfix, exim or qmail installed already.
-It also doesn't have an inbound message store, for that you should probably run an IMAP server.
+What Haraka doesn't do is fully replace your mail system (yet).
+It currently has no built-in facilities for mapping email addresses to user accounts and delivering them to said accounts.
+For that we expect you to keep something like postfix, exim or any other user-based mail system, and have Haraka deliver mail to those systems for that mapping.
+However nothing is stopping someone writing a plugin which replicates that facility - it just has yet to be done.

+Haraka does have a scalable outbound mail delivery engine in the `deliver` plugin, which should work well for most sites.

-### Why Use Haraka Then?
+### Why Use Haraka?

 Haraka's primary purpose is to provide you with a much easier to extend mail server than most available SMTP servers out there such as Postfix,